NWC-CUAHSI-Summer-Institute/NextGen-Uncertainty-quantification/README.md

 ```
 The example of realization, config, and routing .json files exist in this repository.

-Pull the following reposity to make config and focrcing files using available codes for the catchments in your selected basin.
+Pull the following repository to make config files using available codes for the catchments in your selected basin.

 ```sh
 https://github.com/hellkite500/ubiquitous-doodle.git